Pathway to UCLA and UCI

 (Transfer Alliance Program)

-UCLA TAP | www.UCLA.edu
+UCLA TAP | About TAP and Transfer Admission

-The Transfer Alliance Program is a collaboration between local community college Honors/Scholars Programs and the UCLA College of Letters and Science in conjunction with Undergraduate Admissions and Relations with Schools.
+The Transfer Alliance Program is a collaboration between local community college Honors Programs and the UCLA College of Letters and Science in conjunction with Undergraduate Admissions and Relations with Schools.
 The program is designed to foster academic excellence at the community college level and to promote diversity and retention in the UCLA transfer population.
-Member community colleges provide enriched general education curricula emphasizing critical thinking, writing, and research through their Honors/Scholars programs.
+Member community colleges provide enriched general education curricula emphasizing critical thinking, writing, and research through their Honors programs.